Solar energetic particles and their association with radio emissions: From remote sensing to in situ observations of solar energetic particles

 \subsection{Type II bursts and Solar Energetic Particles}

 {Solar energetic electrons are of particular interest because they emit electromagnetic radiation, enabling remote observations and allowing us to infer their acceleration mechanisms and acceleration sites.
 The CME shock is a great accelerator of SEPs \citep[e.g.][]{gopalswamy2014}, however, it is hard to pinpoint the contribution of the shock in accelerating low energy electrons, especially when a flare is almost always present during CME eruptions.
 Remote radio imaging of energetic electron beams can be further enhanced when these electrons are also measured in situ \citep[e.g.,][]{jebaraj2023, morosan2024}, as it provides insights into the origin and acceleration mechanism of the in situ electrons as well.
 This has only been possible recently, with the unprecedented fleet of spacecraft in the heliosphere monitoring SEPs.
-Type II radio bursts have also been found to have an association with protons and in particular SEPs with energies $>10$ ~MeV.
-These two separate phenomena show a strong association with fast and wide CMEs that are more likely to drive a shock capable of accelerating high-energy SEPs \citep{Kahler2019, Gopalswamy2018}.
 A positive correlations was also found between the bandwidth of the hectometric type II bursts and the peak flux of the SEPs, hinting that they may be accelerated by the same shock region \citep{iwai2020}.}

 {Recent studies demonstrating spatial connections between remote type II and in situ observations of electrons showed that escaping radio emitting electrons intersected magnetic field lines that were well-connected to spacecraft observing co-temporal electron events \citep[][]{morosan2024,morosan2025}.
 In the study of \citet{morosan2025}, low-energy electrons accelerated by the shock intersected field lines connecting to Solar Orbiter at 0.3~AU, which detected in situ electrons well correlated in time with the radio emission.
 Radio imaging can effectively demonstrate the role of shock acceleration in the electrons observed in situ by connecting the trajectories of the imaged type II radio sources with interplanetary magnetic field lines that connect to the in situ observers (see Figure~\ref{fig:fig2} adapted from \citealt{morosan2025}).
 However, the energy spectrum of the in situ electrons from the study of \citet{morosan2025} showed a spectral index that lies in between the indices expected from either flare and shock acceleration, even though the flare connection to open field lines was not as clear as that of the shock.
 Future observations of multiple energetic events are necessary to link the possible spectral shapes to the different types of radio bursts.
 Linking the occurrence of type II and type III radio bursts with magnetic connections to spacecraft can be used to better characterize the origin of in situ electrons and the flare and shock contributions to energization.
 Timing and bandwidth analyses can then also be carried out in relation to other SEPs (ions) to determine if they have a common origin \citep[e.g.][]{iwai2020}. }